The Three Laws of Robotics (Part 1) - Asimov

 The first two laws state:

-- A robot may not harm a human being, or, through inaction, allow a human to come to harm.
+- A robot may not harm a human being, nor allow a human being to come to harm through inaction.

-In the game, you will command a robot programmed according to these two laws.
+You will interact with a robot programmed according to these two laws.

-You interacted with a robot, represented by the game paddle.
+You have interacted with a robot, represented by the controlled paddle.

-Normally, your commands are followed: if you move it to the right, the paddle moves right.
+Normally, your commands are executed: if you move it to the right, the paddle moves to the right.

-But when the robot is programmed according to the laws of Asimov, things change.
+But when the robot is programmed according to Asimov's laws, something changes.

 There is a control zone that the robot manages to protect you and prevent you from losing the game.